nbhav/Programming-Assignment-4-Simulate-Caches/README.md

 3- You do not need to simulate the memory in this assignment.
 Because, the traces doesn’t contain any information on “data values” transferred between the memory and the caches.
-4. You have to compile your program with the following flags: -Wall -Werror -fsanitize=address Submission
+4. You have to compile your program with the following flags: -Wall -Werror -fsanitize=address
-You have to e-submit the assignment using Sakai.
-Put all files (source code + Makefile + Report) into a directory named first, which itself is a sub-directory under pa4.
-Then, create a tar file (follow the instructions in the previous assignments to create the tar file).
-Your submission should be only a tar file named pa4.tar.
-You must submit.
-You have to e-submit the assignment using Sakai.
-Your submission should be a tar file named pa4.tar.
-To create this file, put everything that you are submitting into a directory named pa4.
-Then, cd into the directory containing pa4 (that is, pa4’s parent directory) and run the following command: tar cvf pa4.tar pa4
-To check that you have correctly created the tar file, you should copy it (pa4.tar) into an empty directory and run the following command: tar xvf pa4.tar
-This should create a directory named pa4 in the (previously) empty directory.
-Your pa4 folder should contain the following:
-• readme.pdf: This file should briefly describe the main data structures being used in your program.
-You should also report your observation on which type of cache (A or B) gives better cache hit ratio ? and why?
-• Makefile: There should be at least two rules in your Makefile:
-1. first: build the executables (first).
-2. clean: prepare for rebuilding from scratch.
-• source code: all source code files necessary for building your programs.
-Your code should contain at least two files: first.c and first.h.
-Autograder
-First mode
-Testing when you are writing code with a pa4 folder
- 1. Lets say you have a pa4 folder with the directory structure as described in the assignment.
-2. Copy the folder to the directory of the autograder
-3. Run the autograder with the following command
-$python auto_grader.py
-It will run the test cases and print your scores.
-Second mode
-This mode is to test your final submission (i.e, pa4.tar)
- 1. Copy pa4.tar to the autograder directory
- 2. Run the autograder with pa4.tar as the argument as below:
-$python auto_grader.py pa4.tar
-Grading guidelines
-The grading will be done in two phases, an automated phase and a manual phase.
-Automated grading phase
-This phase will be based on programmatic checking of your program.
-We will build a binary using the Makefile and source code that you submit, and then test the binary for correct functionality and efficiency against a set of inputs.
-Correct functionality and efficiency include, but are not limited to, the
-following:
-1. We should be able build your program by just running make.
-2. Your program should follow the format specified above for the usage interface.
-3. Your program should strictly follow the input and output specifications mentioned above.
-(Note: This is perhaps the most important guideline: failing to follow it might result in you losing all or most of your points for this assignment.
-Make sure your program’s output format is exactly as specified.
-Any deviation will cause the automated grader to mark your output as “incorrect”.
-REQUESTS FOR RE-EVALUATIONS OF PROGRAMS REJECTED DUE TO IMPROPER FORMAT WILL NOT BE ENTERTAINED.)
-Manual grading phase
-This phase will involve manual inspection of your code and the readme.pdf file provided by you along with the code.
-Note that only programs that pass the automate phase test cases (“to some extent”) will be eligible for grading in the manual phase.